kvasdopil/ui-gen/README.md

 3. **Selecting Screens**: Click any screen to select it and view its prompt panel (this will also close the new screen form if it's open)
 4. **Double-Click to Focus**: Double-click any screen to activate it, center the camera on it, and zoom to 100% - works for both selected and unselected screens
 5. **Non-Interactive Content**: Screen contents (iframe and clickable overlays) are always non-interactive to prevent accidental clicks while navigating
-6. **Dragging Screens**: Click and drag unselected screens to reposition them; panning is automatically disabled during screen drag
+6. **Dragging Screens**: Click and drag any screen (selected or unselected) to reposition them; panning is automatically disabled during screen drag; dragging continues smoothly even if mouse leaves viewport boundaries and only ends when you release the mouse button
 7. **Visual Feedback**: Selected screens display a 2px blue border and appear on top; unselected screens show a grab cursor
 8. **Deselecting**: Click on empty space to deselect the current screen
 9. **Prompt Panel**: The prompt history panel only appears when a screen is selected